ia3andy/x-cli/README.md

 # XD CLI

-This tiny tool wrap all the complex commands you always use in a project and make it easy to find/use them:
+This tiny tool wrap all the complex commands your team always use in a project and make it easy to find/use them:
 ```
-$ xd help                               // Show me the commands I always use in this project
+$ xd
 ...
 COMMANDS:
    start     Execute the command: java -jar target/getting-started-1.0-SNAPSHOT-runner.jar